briandorsey/wavrw/README.md

 PAD   Padding, filler or outdated information. plst  Play order for cue points.
 Very rare.
-RIFF  Container structure for multimedia data.
+RIFF  Container structure for multimedia data. smpl  Information needed for use as a sampling instrument.

 LIST-adtl CuePoint annotation chunks.
 	file  Information embedded in other file formats.